The nine profiles

 An early adopter attorney who is not impressed.

 Massimiliano is an attorney and a partner at the firm where he works.
 His practice focuses on data security and intellectual property.
 He considers himself an early adopter of Generative AI, having started experimenting with the tool early on both out of personal interest and to figure out how to integrate it into his profession.
-So far, his efforts have not been very successful: “In my work, I use it for non-core tasks, low value-added things.
-But it does save me some time.”
+So far, his efforts have not been very successful: “In my work, I use it for non-core, low-value tasks, but it does save me time.”
 He has concluded that for the time being, it is still difficult in his profession to derive much value from Generative AI models, but he remains optimistic.
 He argues that the more a profession is based on very specific knowledge, the harder it is for Generative AI to become part of it, but once it makes the leap, the impact could be huge.

 Scientific work